jdijt/software-testing---PT_MA2_1/Lab5/final/Assignment6-solution-b/report.md

 # Classifying difficulty

 For this solution we take a different approach for determining the difficulty of a Sudoku.
-Instead of rating a certain Sudoku problem, we will rate the a action that the user will apply on a Sudoku to advance to a 'more solved Sudoku'.
+Instead of rating a certain Sudoku problem, we will rate the action that the user applies on a Sudoku to advance to a more solved Sudoku.
 A more solved Sudoku is a Sudoku where more spots are solved or unsolved spots have fewer remaining options.
 This idea is based on Palének 2015.

 ### Actions

-These actions are all based on logical reasoning and consist of 3 flavors:
+All available actions will transition the Sudoku into a more solved state.
+The actions are:

 * Set a coordinate to a certain value.
 * Remove a value from the related spots of a coordinate